maddawg9838/UTDMATH/TERMINOLOGY_INFORMATION.md

   - When the IMF (Interplanetary Magnetic Field) has a southward component, reconnection occurs on the dayside and nightside, and the magnetic lines of force in the solar wind become connected with the lines of force from the Earth
   - Transfers magnetic flux into the magnetotail, which is equivalent to storing energy in the magnetotail
 - **Reconnection Rate**: The rate at which magnetic flux is reconnected (important for energy release intensity)
+- **Resonant Interaction**: Resonant interaction occurs when a particle and a wave move in sync (match frequency), allowing efficient energy transfer as the particle repeatedly interacts with the wave's electric field.
+This ultimately allows for continuous energy exchange.
+  - Electrons gain energy
+  - Increases velocity
+  - Increases temperature
+  - Increases flux
-- **Solar Wind**: A tenuous (very weak or slight), rapidly flowing plasma from the Sun that carries interplanetary magnetic field trhough the solar system
+- **Solar Wind**: A tenuous (very weak or slight), rapidly flowing plasma from the Sun that carries the interplanetary magnetic field through the solar system
 - **Substorm Onset**: The time at which the expansion phase begins, typically identified by auroral brightening and rapid changes in magnetic and plasma parameters
 - **Temperature Anisotropy**: The difference between perpendicular and parallel temperatures relative to the magnetic field
 - **Temperature Components**: Temperature of particles is the average kinetic energy of particles; how energetic and directional the particles are